tbimbato/Basic_python_Exercise/README.md

 ## WIP
 This repo is a work in progress.
 It will be updated with new exercises and tips in the future.
 Stay tuned for more content to enhance your learning experience.

+## Repository Files

+## Repository Files

+- **`10_basic_exercise.py`**
+  - Contains 10 foundational exercises for practicing basic Python syntax and operations such as loops, conditionals, and data structures.

+- **`BasicOp_Cycles_Functions_Strings.py`**
+  - Focused on basic operations, loop structures, functions, and string manipulation, this script is perfect for new programmers looking to get a solid start.

+- **`Lists_Dictionaries_Tuples_Sets.py`**
+  - This file introduces Python's core data structures, providing exercises that demonstrate their usage and best practices for manipulation.

+- **`Numpy_Matplot.py`**
+  - Offers a primer on using NumPy for numerical operations and Matplotlib for data visualization, including how to generate various types of plots and charts.

+- **`usefulFunctionForEveryday.py`**
+  - A collection of utility functions that are applicable in daily coding tasks.
+It includes functions for file handling, date manipulation, and string operations.

+### Additional Files

+- **`README.md`**
+  - The main documentation file for the repository, providing an overview, setup instructions, and other essential information to get started.

+- **`LICENSE`**
+  - Specifies the terms under which the repository content is licensed, allowing for modification, distribution, and private or commercial use under the conditions stated.

 ## License